strimzi/proposals/06x-new-kafka-roller.md

          numReconfigAttempts: 0
          numRetries: 0
 ```
-2. The roller checks if all of the controller nodes are combined and in `NOT_RUNNING` state.
-Since they are not and it has `POD_UNRESPONSIVE` reason, it restarts `combined-3` node and waits for it to have `SERVING` state.
-The `combined-3`'s context becomes:
+2. The roller checks if all of the controller nodes are mixed and in `NOT_RUNNING` state.
+Since they are not and it has `POD_UNRESPONSIVE` reason, it restarts `mixed-3` node and waits for it to have `SERVING` state.
+The `mixed-3`'s context becomes:
 ```
-         nodeRef: combined-3/3
+         nodeRef: mixed-3/3
          nodeRoles: controller,broker
          state: RESTARTED
          lastTransition: 654987